Your Guide To Understanding Air Conditioning Systems

 - Learn the ins and outs of a central air conditioner

-- Understand the definition of SEER2 and EER2
+- Understand the definition of SEER2, EER2, and BTU

-- Get help with an AC not working, mold in air conditioner, AC leaking water or AC not blowing cold air
+- Get help with an AC not working, mold in air conditioner, AC leaking water, AC smells, or AC not blowing cold air

-- Learn about AC refrigerant, including R-22 refrigerant and R-410A refrigerant
+- Learn about AC refrigerant, including R-22 refrigerant, R-410A refrigerant and R-454B refrigerant

 - Find out how long do AC units last?